AbrictoSecurity/ASCSRA/README.md

     1. This should just be adding a git clone command to the Dockerfile and updating the 000-initdb.sql file to accompany the additional columns.
 1. Automate the provisioning of ASCSRA via CloudFormation.
 1. Leverage CloudSploit's --remediate function to auto-remediate vulnerabilities as they get detected.
-1. Leverage CloudWatch to watch for security alerts in real-time as opposed to our polling interval.
+1. Leverage CloudWatch to monitor for security alerts in real-time as opposed to our polling interval.